TJU-DRL-LAB/self-supervised-rl/RL_with_Action_Representation/README.md

 Note that the algorithms contained in this repo may not use all the same environments.
 Please check the README of specific algorithms for detailed installation guidance.

 ## TODO
-- [ ] Update README file for HyAR
+- [x] Update README file for HyAR
 - [ ] Tidy up code of HyAR

 ## Related Work

-Here we provide a useful list of representative related works on policy representation and policy-extended value functions.
+Here we provide a useful list of representative related works on action representation and complex action space RL.

 - Boyan Li, Hongyao Tang, Yan Zheng, Jianye Hao, Pengyi Li, Zhen Wang, Zhaopeng Meng, Li Wang.
 HyAR: Addressing Discrete-Continuous Action Reinf orcement Learning via Hybrid Action Representation.
 ICLR 2022